Level 1 Lesson 18.1 – When Does the Movie Start?

 我们什么时候走?

-when do we leave
+When do we leave?

-Grammar 2: Ask When in Chinese More Specifically· HSK 1
+Grammar 2: Ask When in Chinese More Specifically · HSK 1

-- jǐdiǎn 几点 what time/what o'clock
+- jǐdiǎn 几点 what time

 - xīngqījǐ 星期几 what day of the week